If you hold a regular day job and don’t have much time but like earning passive income online, event blogging might be a good idea to try.

-It’s not for part-time bloggers alone, even professional online marketers build micro-niche event blogs to supplement their main business blog.
+It’s not for part-time bloggers alone; even professional online marketers build micro-niche event blogs to supplement their main business blog.

 What is Event Blogging?

-Event Blogging, also known as micro niche blogging, is a type of blogging where the blog is created to write about a specific seasonal event.
+Event Blogging, or micro niche blogging, is created to write about a specific seasonal event.

-Some Event Blogging Topics to Get Inspiration
+Some Event Blogging Tips to Get Inspiration

 If you’re lost on event blogging ideas, here is a list of some popular events to consider: